drichardson/UnrealEngineExamples/AudioUE5/README.md

 # Audio example for UE5

-Demonstration of the Metasound feature added in UE5.
-Includes:
+Demonstration of the UE5 audio features, including:

-- Exploration of Metasounds, starting with a A440 generator
+- Exploration of MetaSound, starting with a A440 generator
-- Procedurally generated wind sound
+- Procedurally generated wind MetaSound
-- Setting float parameters from Blueprints
+- Setting MetaSound float parameters from Blueprints
-- Invoking triggers from Blueprints
+- Invoking MetaSound triggers from Blueprints
-- Changing submix reverb when entering an area (not using Audio Volumes, which will be deprecated according to the UE5 release notes)
+- Changing Submix reverb when entering an area (not using Audio Volumes, which will be deprecated according to the UE5 release notes)
+- Audio Modulation plugin Control Bus and Control Bus Mix to mix sounds

 ## Panning Method